kiralpoon/Real-Time-System/AVR-Butterfly/README.md

 #Instruction of testing AVR-butterfly

-**make sure your Linux machine install the library we need for this project**
+**Make sure your Linux machine install the library we need for this project**

 	bash
 	apt-get install avr-libc gcc-avr gdb-avr avrdude

-**to check is it flash ready**
+**To check is it flash ready**

 	avrdude -p m169 -c butterfly -P /dev/ttyUSB0 -v

-**flashing Helloworld to the board**
+**Flashing Helloworld to the board**

-download helloworld from jacky webpage make sure to uncomment the code and change the port parameter to ttyusb0
+* Download helloworld from jacky webpage

+* Make sure to uncomment the code and change the port parameter to ttyusb0

 **compile and run**